SIAM Student Travel Awards are here to help students gain the experience and exposure that comes from attending and presenting at SIAM conferences.

 If you are presenting in a minisymposium:

-In the event that a travel awardee participates remotely in a conference that is virtual or hybrid, the travel award will be applied to a waiver of registration fees.
-Due to current uncertainties of in person events, please do not make travel arrangements until closer to the conference.
+In the event that a travel awardee participates in a conference that is hybrid, support will be prioritized for those attending the conference in-person.
+If the conference is completely virtual, the travel award will be applied to a waiver of registration fees.
+Due to current uncertainties of in-person events, please do not make travel arrangements until closer to the conference.

 Get answers to frequently asked questions.